NorthArrowResearch/Program/docs/Development/XML/Project/project-links.md

 * `<Path>` is ALWAYS relative.
 No exceptions
 * `<Project>` is usually relative.
 Exceptions can be made but should be avoided if possible.
 It references a folder containing the project XML file (`project.rs.xml`)
+* Referencing the parent's guid is a good practice.
+See the [Guid guidelines](guids.html) page for examples of how fetch guids from other projects.